 If any of these conditions occurs, one or both power supplies will shut down.
 If the power remains off after the condition that causes it to go off, make sure that the environment is optimal (no overheating has occurred, all electrical outlets are working, and so on).
-For more information, see "Restoring power after an unexpected shutdown" on page 71.
+For more information, see "Restoring power after an unexpected shutdown" on page 68.

-The storage subsystem cooling system consists of two fans in each of the two power supply-fan CRUs.
-The power supply-fans circulate air from the front to the back of the unit.
+The storage subsystem cooling system consists of two fans in each of the two power supply and fan unit CRUs.
+The power supply and fan units circulate air from the front to the back of the unit.

-If both power supply-fans fail, or if the power supply-fans cannot maintain an internal temperature below 70° C (158° F), the power supply-fans in the unit will automatically shut down (an over-temperature condition).
+If both power supply and fan units fail, or if the power supply and fan units cannot maintain an internal temperature below 70° C (158° F), the power supply and fan units in the unit will automatically shut down (an over-temperature condition).
 If this occurs, you must cool the unit and restart it.
-See "Restoring power after an unexpected shutdown" on page 71.
+See "Restoring power after an unexpected shutdown" on page 68.

-Attention: The fans in the power supply-fan units draw in fresh air and force out hot air.
-The power supply-fan units are hot-swappable and redundant; however, if the fans in one power supply-fan unit fail, you must replace the entire failed power supply-fan unit within 72 hours to maintain redundancy and optimum cooling.
-Do not remove the failed power-supply fan unit until you have the replacement power supply-fan unit.
-When you do remove the failed power supply-fan, be sure to install the second power supply-fan within 10 minutes to prevent any overheating due to the interruption to the air flow that cools the storage expansion enclosure.
+Attention: The fans in the power supply and fan units draw in fresh air and force out hot air.
+The power supply and fan units are hot-swappable and redundant; however, if the fans in one power supply and fan unit fail, you must replace the entire failed power supply and fan unit within 72 hours to maintain redundancy and optimum cooling.
+Do not remove the failed power-supply fan unit until you have the replacement power supply and fan unit.
+When you do remove the failed power supply and fan unit within 10 minutes to prevent any overheating due to the interruption to the air flow that cools the storage expansion enclosure.